 - Once the chicken is cooked, skim off the foam and fat from the surface of the soup with a fine-mesh strainer.

-- Add the sake, soy sauce, and salt.
+- Add 1 Tbsp sake, 1 Tbsp soy sauce, and 1 tsp Diamond Crystal kosher salt.
 Stir well and keep it covered on a simmer.

-- Once the soup broth and toppings are ready, place the mochi (rice cakes) directly on the rack of a toaster oven and toast until puffy.
+- Once the soup broth and toppings are ready, place 4 pieces Japanese rice cake (kiri mochi) directly on the rack of a toaster oven and toast until puffy.
 You can also toast the mochi over an open flame, under a broiler, or in a frying pan.

 To Serve